-Occupational therapy (OT) services are skilled services which may be delivered by an occupational therapist or other health care professional acting within the scope of a professional license.
+Physical therapy (PT) services are skilled services which may be delivered by a physical therapist or other health care professional acting within the scope of a professional license.
 A service is not considered a skilled therapy service merely because it is furnished by a therapist or by a therapist/therapy assistant under the direct or general supervision, as applicable, of a therapist.
 If a service can be self-administered or safely and effectively furnished by an unskilled person, without the direct or general supervision, as applicable, of a therapist, the service cannot be regarded as a skilled therapy service even though a therapist actually furnishes the service.
 Similarly, the unavailability of a competent person to provide a non-skilled service, notwithstanding the importance of the service to the patient, does not make it a skilled service when a therapist furnishes the service.
-Services that do not require the professional skills of a therapist to perform or supervise are not medically necessary, even if they are performed or supervised by a therapist, physician or NPP.
-Therefore, if a patient's therapy can proceed safely and effectively through a home exercise program, self-management program, restorative nursing program or caregiver assisted program, occupational therapy services are not indicated or medically necessary.
+Services that do not require the professional skills of a therapist, physician or NPP.
+Therefore, if a patient's therapy can proceed safely and effectively through a home exercise program, self-management program, restorative nursing program or caregiver assisted program, physical therapy services are not indicated or medically necessary.

-Rehabilitative OT services are intended to improve, adapt or restore functions which have been impaired or permanently lost as a result of illness, injury, loss of a body part, or congenital abnormality involving goals an individual can reach in a reasonable period of time.
+Rehabilitative PT services are intended to improve, adapt or restore functions which have been impaired or permanently lost as a result of illness, injury, loss of a body part, or congenital abnormality involving goals an individual can reach in a reasonable period of time.
 If no improvement is documented after two weeks of treatment, an alternative treatment plan should be attempted.
 If no significant improvement is documented after a total of four weeks, re-evaluation by the referring provider may be indicated.
-Treatment is no longer medically necessary when the individual stops progressing toward those established goals.
 Treatment is no longer medically necessary when the individual stops progressing toward established goals.